WeblateOrg/weblate/docs/admin/upgrade.rst

 * Weblate now requires ``btree_gin`` extension in PostgreSQL.
 The migration process will install it if it has sufficent privileges.
 See :ref:`dbsetup-postgres` for manual setup.
+* The Docker image no longer enables debug mode by default.
+In case you want it, enable it in the environment using :envvar:`WEBLATE_DEBUG`.

 .. seealso:: :ref:`generic-upgrade-instructions`